python/devguide/triage.rst

 * Clearly explain the bug so it can be reproduced
 * All relevant platform details are included
 * What version(s) of Python are affected by the bug are fully known
-* Is there a proper unit test that can reproduce the bug?

 These are things you can help with once you have experience developing for Python.
 For instance, if a bug is not clearly explained enough for you to